Pesticide Product Labels

 EPA and its partners are working together to improve pesticide labels.
 Links to past and ongoing projects are available here.

-- Factual Statements for Antimicrobial Products -- A 36-month pilot project beginning January 25, 2010, will allow qualifying antimicrobial pesticides to include certain factual statements on product labels.
-Pesticide registrants wishing to take part in this program should follow the instructions for the Factual Statements Pilot Project.
-This pilot was developed in cooperation with the Pesticide Program Dialogue Committee, in an effort better inform consumers of certain aspects of pesticide products.
+- Label Statements -- A pilot project ending May 3, 2015, will allow qualifying pesticides to include certain statements on product labels.
+Pesticide registrants wishing to take part in this program should follow the instructions for the Label Statements Pilot Project.
+This pilot was developed in cooperation with the Pesticide Program Dialogue Committee, in an effort to better inform consumers of certain aspects of pesticide products.

-For background on the Factual Statements pilot and the public process used to develop it, please see the Pesticide Product Labeling Workgroup Web pages covering Comparative Safety Statements.
+For background on the Label Statements pilot and the public process used to develop it, please see the Pesticide Product Labeling Workgroup Web pages covering Comparative Safety Statements.

 - Fogger Labeling Changes to Improve Residential Safety